Fernando de Valenzuela, 1st Marquis of Villasierra: Legacy

-The Palacio de Mondragón in Ronda is also known as the Palacio del Marqués de Villasierra; originally built by the Nasrid emirs, it was extensively remodelled by Fernando de Valenzuela Baena but passed out of the family until reacquired by his great-great grandson in 1675.
+The Palacio de Mondragón in Ronda is also known as the Palacio del Marqués de Villasierra; originally built by the Nasrid emirs, it was extensively remodelled by Fernando de Valenzuela Baena but passed out of the family until reacquired by his great-great-grandson in 1675.
 It is now the town museum.

-It has been suggested Valenzuela was the inspiration for Victor Hugo's 1838 play, Ruy Blas, although Hugo himself cites other sources.
-The plot closely resembles other works, including The Lady of Lyons, first played on 14 February 1838, nine months before Huy Blas, and Molière's Les Précieuses ridicules.
+It has been suggested Valenzuela was the inspiration for Victor Hugo's 1838 play Ruy Blas, although Hugo himself cites other sources.
+The plot closely resembles other works, including The Lady of Lyons, first played on 14 February 1838, nine months before Ruy Blas, and Molière's Les Précieuses ridicules.